altanbgn/vim-config/README.md

-# personal-config
+# Vim config
-Personal config files
+I don't use this anymore, only use vim config for server things